OmniLayer/spec/AssetIssuanceStandard.md

 ### Notes

 * Redirections from the web page are permitted in order to provide a more user-friendly URL.
-However it is preferable for redirection to take place via Javascript or a `<meta http-equiv="refresh" ...>` tag rather than HTTP 301 or 302 responses, with the metadata still being delivered in the original request.
+It is preferable for redirectiona to take place via Javascript or a `<meta http-equiv="refresh" ...>` tag rather than HTTP 301 or 302 responses, with the metadata still being delivered in the original request.
 This will help wallets to load the asset definition quickly.
-In any event, a maximum of 5 redirections are permitted.
+In any event, a maximum of 5 redirection hops are permitted.

 * Having the contract as a separate referenced file (rather than inline in the metadata) allows it to be displayed or downloaded by any web browser as well as by wallets.

 * Pages must use UTF-8 encoding to make life easy for wallet developers.

-In addition, all references to external assets in the metadata should use absolute URLs, to avoid wallets having to resolve relative URLs.
+* All references to external assets in the metadata should use absolute URLs, to avoid wallets having to resolve relative URLs.

 * If there are multiple HTML elements within a single asset definition with the same `bitcoin-asset-...` class, then only the first element should be considered.

-* Two relatively simple asset types can be defined in terms of (a) redemption (bank promises a dollar per asset unit), or (b) license (website gives access to its content for asset holders).
-For each of these cases, there is a field linking to the redemption process (`redemption-url`) or the licensed work (`work-url`).
+* Two relatively simple asset types can be defined in terms of (a) redemption (e.g. a bank promises one cent per asset unit), or (b) license (a website grants access to its content for asset holders).
+For these cases, there is a field linking to the redemption process (`redemption-url`) or the licensed work (`work-url`) respectively.

 * Linked contracts must be in a self-contained format such as PDF, UTF-8 encoded plain text, JPEG or PNG.
-The file type will be determined based on the URL suffix `.pdf`, `.txt`, `.jpg`/`.jpeg` or `.png` so that wallets don't need to read the MIME type returned by the web server.
-Wallets must explicitly block contracts in HTML format, since HTML web pages can reference external assets such as images whose substitution can completely change the HTML's meaning.
+The file type will be determined based on the URL suffix `.pdf`, `.txt`, `.jpg`/`.jpeg` or `.png` so that wallets don't need to interpret the MIME type returned by the web server.
+Wallets must explicitly block contracts in HTML format, since HTML web pages can reference external assets such as images whose substitution can completely change their meaning.

 * If present, the `multiple` and `interest` fields modify the raw integer quantity of units, before it is displayed in a wallet.
-(The actual number of units held can only be changed by transactions on the blockchain.)
+(The raw number of units held can only be changed by transactions on the blockchain.)
 The `interest` field is treated as a percentage per annum, beginning from the `issue-date`, and may be negative to indicate demurrage.
 In quasi-code, the display amount would be calculated as:

 ```
-display=raw_units_held
-interest=get_asset_definition_field('interest')
-issue_date=get_asset_definition_field('issue-date')
+display=raw_units_held;
+interest=get_asset_definition_field('interest');
+issue_date=get_asset_definition_field('issue-date');

 if (is_valid_floating_point(interest) && is_valid_iso_8601(issue_date)) {
-	seconds_elapsed=time_now_in_seconds()-iso_8601_to_seconds(issue_date)
+	seconds_elapsed=time_now_in_seconds()-iso_8601_to_seconds(issue_date);
-	years_elapsed=seconds_elapsed/31557600 // assume 365.25 days per year
+	years_elapsed=seconds_elapsed/31557600 // assume 365.25 days per year;
-	display*=power(1.0+interest/100, years_elapsed)
+	display*=power(1.0+interest/100, years_elapsed);
 }

 if (is_valid_floating_point(multiple))